Registration of Tasmanian Surveyors

 Automatic mutual recognition of occupational registrations

-A new national scheme for Automatic Mutual Recognition of Occupational Registrations (AMR) was established by the Federal Government on 1 July 2021 and introduced in New South Wales, Victoria, the Australian Capital Territory and the Northern Territory for some occupations.
+A new national scheme for Automatic Mutual Recognition of Occupational Registrations (AMR) was established by the Federal Government on 1 July 2021 and commenced in Tasmania on 22 December 2021, joining New South Wales, Victoria, the Australian Capital Territory and the Northern Territory as the participating jursdictions at that point.